How Long Does a Repossession Stay on Your Credit Report?

 You may be wondering, “Can I remove a repossession from my credit report?”
 Unfortunately, the answer is no, not if it’s accurate.
 Accurate information reported on your credit report cannot be removed.[6]
 Errors, however, can and should be addressed, and you can get them removed by disputing them.

-To see if there are any errors in your report, check with the three main credit bureaus (Equifax, Experian and TransUnion) about verifying your debt.
-In addition, under federal law, you’re entitled to a free credit report once a year at annualcreditreport.com.
+To see if there are any errors in your report, obtain a copy of your credit report from the three main credit bureaus (Equifax, Experian and TransUnion).
+You can access a free credit report once a week at annualcreditreport.com.

 Once you’ve got your report, look through it for anything that doesn’t seem right.
 Unfortunately, reporting errors happen.
-In fact, one federal study revealed that 5% of credit reports contained errors.[3]
-These errors can range from incorrect payment dates to duplicate entries, from transposed numbers to identity theft.
+In fact, one study by Consumer Reports revealed that 44% of people found at least one mistake on their credit reports.
+[7] These errors can range from incorrect payment dates to duplicate entries, from transposed numbers to identity theft.

-If you find that something on your credit report is old (such as a debt you’ve already discharged) or a mistake, you can dispute it.
+If you find that something on your credit report is inaccurate or a mistake, you can dispute it.
 If you're successful, the negative information will be removed.

 How does a repossession affect your credit score?